 Your doctor may often ask about changes in your function along with changes in your pain scores throughout your treatment.

-One of the important things a patient must do is evaluate him/herself for improvement in function and not just improvement in their pain score.
 Increase in function can be a goal to focus on when deciding on treatment options to improve your overall quality of life.

 Goals that you set should be simple and reasonable, such as being able to complete a favorite hike, or being able to take one’s grandchildren fishing, etc.